AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 104: Oct 6 2021
+### Today's progress:

+Completed another video of the web development course, and another CTCI challenge.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla